World Rowing Coastal Championships and Beach Sprint Finals

 - At the World Rowing Coastal Championships, the endurance format is raced.
 This format sees crews racing in 4 to 6 kilometre races around multiple turning points.
 It is a challenge of both endurance, skill, navigation, and adaptability to the changing conditions of a longer distance.
 This is a club based event.

-- At the World Rowing Beach Sprint Finals, the beach spring format is raced.
+- At the World Rowing Beach Sprint Finals, the beach sprint format is raced.
 Beach Sprint is a head-to-head elimination style of racing, with a short sprint along the beach, a 250m row, and a 180-degree turn before rowing back to the beach and sprinting to the finish line.
 Competitions are structured such that athletes who progress further are required to race multiple times within a short time window.
 This discipline of rowing tests your power and strength, as well as coastal navigation skills and performance under fatigue.
+This event is a representative event with national entries only and one entry per nation per event.

 There are currently three boat types, solo (1x), double scull (2x) and coxed quad scull (4X+).